Learn how to make your own super green powder by dehydrating greens and adding a powerful nutrition ingredient to your long-term food storage!

 If you would prefer to go a little more quickly, you can set your temperature to Vegetable or 125°F / 52°C. Remember that you don't want to 'cook' those greens - you want to save as much nutritional value as possible.

 - Set your oven to its lowest temperature.

 - Lay your leaves out on cooling racks,

 - Prop your door open.

 - Dry approximately 2-3 hrs., but check often.

-Not only do you want to keep the temperature of your oven down, you want the circulating effect of having the door open, and for it to release as much of the moisture into the outside air and not trapping it in the oven.
+Not only do you want to keep the temperature of your oven down, but you also want the circulating effect of having the door open.
+This allows it to release as much moisture into the outside air and not trap it in the oven.

 Note: If you have a Blendtec or Vitamix, be sure not to blend so much that you're cooking those leaves.
 But blend at lower speeds to allow them to fully powder.
 I use a Ninja blender and will need to do a 2nd pass on the thicker leaves like collard or mustard.